-For example, if I was introducing a new course or new product which was really aimed at people who are really into blues guitar playing.
-And I wanted to really try and create and nicely tight and narrow audience for that.
+For example, if I was introducing a new course or new product which was aimed at people who are really into blues guitar playing.
+And I wanted to really try and create and nice tight and narrow audience for that.

 So, let’s start to narrow things down, and there’s the normal demographic side of things.
 So, I know my target audience is a little bit older and I’ll put them in their 40 to 65 plus.

 I know they’re 90% male so I’m going to put that in there.
 Now we’ve got 46 million people targeted.